 Online Forensic Interview Training Course

 Child maltreatment is both a public safety concern and in many cases a criminal matter.
-Effectively questioning a child suspected of being maltreated or witnessing a crime is perhaps the most critical task facing a first responder.
+Effectively questioning a child suspected of being maltreated is perhaps the most critical task facing a first responder during the initial response.
+Providing proper interview instructions, using effective question typology, documenting chain of custody and source monitoring, safety planning.
+These are all competencies that you must know before you interview a child witness.

 Course Description